-If students require any assistance evacuating the residence halls in an emergency, they must notify the Assistant Dean of Students at the beginning of the semester and include the nature of assistance needed.
+If students require any assistance evacuating the residence halls in an emergency, they must notify the

+Dean, Student Diversity, Engagement, and Success, at the beginning of the semester and include the nature of assistance needed.
 This information will be shared with the Residence Life and Campus Safety personnel.